c0d3rman/DrBot/README.md

-# DrBot - A modular Reddit bot to cure your moderation woes.
+# DrBot: A modular Reddit bot to cure your moderation woes.

 DrBot is a modular reddit bot framework for automatically performing moderation tasks.
 It allows you to command a small army of Botlings to do things like: